neo4j-product-examples/knowledge-graph-agent/README.md

 2. Follow the specific tutorial for your use case
 3. Customize the agents and tools for your specific domain requirements

-## About GraphRAG Agents
+## About Aura Agents

-Neo4j's GraphRAG agents combine the power of large language models with the structured knowledge in your graph database.
+Neo4j's Aura Agents combine the power of large language models with the structured knowledge in your graph database.
 This enables agents to provide accurate, contextual answers while maintaining data lineage and explainability.